ttkorhonen/e3pages/docs/design/3_wrappers.md

 HEADERS += $(DEVIOCSTATS)/devIocStats.h
 ```

-:::{note}
+:::{warning}
-By default, the headers are all flatly installed into the include/ directory; that is, the two files listed are both installed directly as follows:
+By default, the headers are all flatly installed into the `include/` directory; that is, the two files listed are both installed directly as follows:

 ```bash
 $ tree /epics/base-7.0.4/require/3.3.0/siteMods/iocstats/3.1.16/include/